elixir-lang/ex_doc/assets/README.md

 # Assets

-In this directory live all assets for `ExDoc`.
+All asset sources for `ExDoc` live in this directory.
 The built, ready-to-use versions are found in `formatters/{html,epub}/dist`.

-To work on these assets you first need to install [Node.js] and [npm]. (npm is usually installed along with Node.js.)
+To work on these assets you need to have [Node.js] and [npm] installed. (npm is usually installed along with Node.js.)
 The build process is currently tested in Node 16 LTS.